 You have a unique medical history.
 Therefore, it is essential to talk with your doctor about your personal risk factors and/or experience with sinusitis.
 By talking openly and regularly with your doctor, you can take an active role in your care.

-How can I tell if my symptoms are due to a cold, allergies, or sinusitis?Do I need to undergo any tests to definitively diagnose sinusitis?If I have sinusitis, am I contagious to other people?
+How can I tell if my symptoms are due to a cold, allergies, or sinusitis?Do I need any tests to definitively diagnose sinusitis?If I have sinusitis, am I contagious to other people?

 Are there any